 Organics Diversion: Conclusion

 The waste stream in California is facing significant pressures to change under SB 1383.
-Landfills have a difficult time sorting mixed waste streams, and there is an effort to source separate waste.
+Landfills have a difficult time sorting mixed waste streams, even with efforts to source separate waste.
 Currently, these waste streams, especially the organics waste stream, is contaminated and typically goes straight into a landfill, as opposed to being diverted for a more beneficial use.
 Solutions that are currently being investigated include waste education programs, enforcement of waste separation, lowering organic waste costs compared to garbage costs, and food recovery programs.

-Under organics diversion, the amount of biogas produced from landfills is likely to drop, but there are opportunities to improve biogas yield overall.
+With increased organics diversion, the amount of biogas produced from landfills will decrease, but there are opportunities to improve biogas yield overall.
 Co-digestion is a method that can significantly boost biogas production, combining multiple organic waste streams (manure, food waste, etc.).
-This method is economically unfavorable to wastewater treatment plants and dairies, as combining food waste to these streams will change the biofuel classification from D3 to D5, decreasing the value of RIN credits.
+This method is economically unfavorable to wastewater treatment plants and dairies, as combining food waste to these streams will change the biofuel classification under the RFS program from D3 cellulosic to D5 advanced, decreasing the value of the associated RINs or environmental credits.

 Current regulations require that landfills limit their methane emissions.
-Landfills typically choose to flare the collected gas since it is the cheapest way to prevent methane from being released to the atmosphere.
-There are better uses for this gas, such as electricity generation through combustion engines and RNG production.
+As such, landfills are effectively required to flare the collected gas to prevent methane from being released to the atmosphere.
+There are better uses for this gas, such as electricity generation through combustion engines and or the production of RNG.
 These uses are hard to capitalize on because of prohibitive costs of equipment from high regulatory standards from the Air Quality Management District and pipeline utilities.
 There are multiple solutions that help curb this problem, such as distributed systems to monitor and control gas flow from landfills for higher landfill gas yield, but flaring is likely to continue unless a more economic regulatory landscape is adopted.

 Problem Area 2: Dairies